jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

 Available Middleware
 ~~~~~~~~~~~~~~~~~~~~

-The SDK ships with several middlewares that can be used to augment the behavior
+The SDK provides several middleware that you can use to augment the behavior
 of a client or to observe the execution of a command.

 .. _map-command: